BerkeleyHCI/edg-ide/ide-getting-started.md

 > In general, code offers you a lot more flexibility and power than can be achieved through the GUI.
 > If you looked at the buck converter code, it automatically sizes the internal components (inductors, capacitors) based on standard design equations.
-> This functionality is probably more useful in those library components, but can also come in handy in some cases in the top-level design.
+> This functionality is probably more useful in those library components, but can also come in handy for the top-level design.

 Since the circuit is "constructed" by executing Python code, we can actually write arbitrary Python to generate hardware.
 If your LED instantiation and connection code already isn't together, refactor them together, such as: